talex-touch/talex-touch/app/docs/docs/documents/account.md

 ### Others

-You could give us feedback about any question you encountered.
+You could give us some feedbacks about any question you encountered.